adiman1/liveheartrate/Layer 4 - AWS Services/batched_storage.md

 ## Service 2 - Simple Storage Service (S3) 🪣

-Amazon S3 is an **object storage service** that serves as the **landing zone** for processed and batched heart rate data.
+1) Amazon S3 is an **object storage service** that serves as the **landing zone** for processed and batched heart rate data.

-It can store a plethora of formats.
+2) In our case, S3 is the landing spot for our batched data from Firehose.

-In our case, S3 is the landing spot for our batched data from Firehose.
+3) Also, it can store a plethora of formats.

 ### S3 Folder Structure